joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/05/weather/super-typhoon-bavi-guam-saipan.html

 **Deadly Russian Strikes Rock Kyiv on Eve of NATO Summit**\
-`Ballistic missiles were fired into the capital of Ukraine, as Russia launched its second major attack in less than a week.
+`Ballistic missiles were fired into the capital of Ukraine as Russia launched its second major attack in less than a week.
 At least 12 people were killed, officials said.`\
 https://www.nytimes.com/2026/07/05/world/europe/kyiv-ukraine-russia-attack-nato.html

 **‘House of the Dragon’ Season 3 Episode 3 Recap: The Rat Banquet**\